Installation | Topics | Beyond Lino

 Configure your mail system

-A production site should be able to send emails at least to the site maintainer.
+A production site should be able to send emails at least to the server administrator.
 The default Lino configuration sends all emails to localhost.

 If you know an SMTP server, then run sudo apt install postfix, select “Satellite system” and give the name of that SMTP server.